LAripping/laripping.github.io/_posts/2021-04-29-noobs-guide-to-osep.md

 While some say it's best to interleave reading the PDF / watching the videos and trying the challenges as you go or when bored,  I personally prefer to keep theoretic and practical activities separate.
 This helped me track my overall progress and manage my excitement for what I would be working on at a given date.
 Hence, I started with the PDF, doing (almost) all the exercises after each module -especially the Extra Mile ones- and then switching over to labs once finished.
 The PDF was never closed though, even in the exam.
 So it can be considered as a good source for reference in the off chance you don't keep any notes in general.
 Also,

-{% include tip.html content="Don't be intimidated by the sheer size of the PDF.
+{% include tip.html title="Tip:" content="Don't be intimidated by the sheer size of the PDF.
 Although it covers lots of things, the main reason it's too big is because of the gradual buildup of the final exploit for each module, going though each defence progressively, augmenting the final payload step-by-step, instead of handing it out for you to use.
 Beyond all these code blocks It's also full of images and references which are also very helpful but add up to the final page count. " %}

 With regards to the age old question: *But I don't know programming, is C# knowledge a requirement?*